justinpage/laracasts_notes/Laracasts/Lessons_1_20/04_mailers.md

 	}
 ```

-Now drawing ourselves back to the store method, we first do a simple query tha
+Now drawing ourselves back to the store method, we first do a simple query that
 finds a user by their identifier.

 *you can use PHP Artisan tinker to interact live on your application.
 You can